UD-Math-Data-Science-1/notes/_sources/classification/exercises.md

 5. Carefully sketch the set of all points in $\real^2$ whose 1-norm distance from the origin equals 1.
 This is a *Manhattan unit circle*.

 6. Three points in the plane lie at the vertices of an equilateral triangle.
-Carefully sketch the decision boundaries of $k$-nearest neighbors with $k=1$, using the 2-norm.
+One is labeled A and the other two are B. Carefully sketch the decision boundary of $k$-nearest neighbors with $k=1$, using the 2-norm.

 7. Define points on an ellipse by $x_k=a\cos(\theta_k)$ and $y_k=b\sin(\theta_k)$, where $a$ and $b$ are positive and $\theta_k=2k\pi/8$ for $k=0,1,\ldots,7$.
 Show that if the $x_k$ and $y_k$ are standardized into z-scores, then the resulting points all lie on a circle centered at the origin.
 (Standardizing points into z-scores is sometimes called *sphereing* them.)